 Interested in visiting other areas before or after your tour?
 Visit our hotels page to learn more about lodging options

-Bikes available on this tour (not included in tour price, must be reserved at time of booking):
+Bikes available to rent on this tour (reserved at time of booking):

 The bikes will have FLAT pedals.
 If you want to bring your own pedals, please bring your own shoes and also the necessary equipment to change the pedals.